alexlangev/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q11 - What is autofilling and why is it important?

 It is used in forms.
-It makes the browser pedict the information of different fields in the form based on the current user.
+It makes the browser predict the information of different fields in the form based on the current user.

 ## Q12 - Which attributes are always present in an img element?
- A source attribute
+A source attribute.

 ## Q13 - Which attribute is always present for an anchor tag?